sunnatTuychiyev/Mazzaly_backend/README.md

 curl '/api/recipes/?lang=uz'
 ```

 Translations are generated during import.
-If an `OPENAI_API_KEY` is provided,
+When a `TAHRIRCHI_API_KEY` is set,
+requests are sent to [Tahrirchi](https://developer.tahrirchi.uz/) using its
+`translate-v2` API (the model can be chosen with `TAHRIRCHI_MODEL`, defaulting
+to `tilmoch`).
+If that service is not configured or the request fails, the
-the OpenAI API is used for higher quality results.
-Otherwise the optional
+system falls back to the OpenAI API when an `OPENAI_API_KEY` is supplied, then
-`googletrans` library is attempted, and if that fails a small built-in
+to the optional `googletrans` library, and finally to a small built-in
-dictionary provides basic word-level translations.
+dictionary for basic word-level translations.

 ### Pagination